The Best Infrared Heaters Tested in 2023

 Size

-When determining the right size infrared heater, think about the square footage of the space you want to warm.
-Generally, infrared heaters are designed for heating the air in small spaces, so the units are also relatively small and usually portable.
-More powerful units for bigger areas are available, and they’re typically larger.
+When determining the right size of an infrared heater to buy, think about the square footage of the space you want to warm.
+Generally, infrared heaters are relatively small and portable.
+More powerful units for bigger areas are available, but they’re typically larger.
 Also, consider how much floor space an infrared heater will take up; this will vary depending on whether the unit sits vertically (in the case of a tower heater) or horizontally (like most standard heaters).

 Power

 The size of the space you want to warm will also influence how powerful your heater should be.
-The amount of heat generated by these devices, measured in British thermal units, influences the size of the space they can heat.
+The amount of heat generated by these devices, measured in BTUs, influences the size of the space they can heat.

-The BTU output of an infrared heater generally correlates with the number of watts the heater uses, which can range between 300 and 1500 watts.
-(They’re capped at 1500 watts because that’s the maximum amount a standard 110-volt household electrical outlet can handle.)
+The BTU output of an infrared heater generally correlates with the number of watts the heater uses, which can range between 300 and 1,500 watts.
+(Most are capped at 1,500 watts because that’s the maximum amount a standard 110V household electrical outlet can handle.)
 With convection space heaters, 1 watt is equivalent to 3.412 BTUs, so it’s simple to determine the size of a space they can warm; it’s not so easy with infrared heaters.

 Infrared heaters can use various heating elements, such as quartz (the most common and most efficient), ceramic, and carbon, to produce and emit infrared rays with varying levels of energy efficiency.
 Supplemental fans or blowers aren’t necessary, but they can provide both focused infrared heat and diffused heat through convection.